The History of the Name St. Joseph in Red Deer

 Consequently, the old St. Mary’s Apostolic College building to the west was acquired for additional dormitory and classroom space.

 Over the years, a number of modest improvements and renovations were made to the Convent.
-A gallery was added onto the north side of the building and used as a recreation room, music room, and auditorium for small concerts and display area for the students’ work.
+A gallery was added onto the north side of the building and used as a recreation room, music room, and auditorium for small concerts and display areas for the students’ work.

 By the late 1950s, it was obvious that the classroom space at St. Joseph Convent was no longer adequate.
 In June 1960, all the classrooms at the Convent were permanently closed.
 The student boarding program ended two years later.